Artist

 Natali and Tamburro replaced by:

-Gianluca Herygers (drums, percussion)
+Jean-Luc (Gianluca) Herygers (drums, percussion)

-A band based in Rome, though their singer Jimmy Spitaleri was from Sicily, Metamorfosi have released with Inferno another of those album that any italian prog fan should have.
+A band based in Rome, though their singer Jimmy Spitaleri was from Sicily, Metamorfosi have released with Inferno another of those album that any Italian prog fan should have.

 The group was formed in 1969 when Spitaleri joined the musicians of I Frammenti, a group specialized in the "beat mass" typical of those years.